codiez/mobile.sniffer/mobile.sniffer/README.txt

 Introduction
 ------------

-mobile.sniffer is cross-web-framework, cross-device data provider, Python framework for sniffing mobile handset properties.
+``mobile.sniffer`` is Python framework for abstracting mobile handset databases.

 When rendering web pages for mobile phones one must deal with varying handset features: different screen sizes and shapes, different supported file formats, different sets of web browser features.
-This library is the ultimate solution to deal with this complexity.

-Support different sniffing patterns (HTTP user agent, WAP headers) and different databases (DeviceAtlas, Apex Vertex, WAP profiles).

-Django, WSGI and Zope/Plone compatible.
+Information about mobile phones is collected to databases and there are several databases available (Wurfl, DeviceAtlas, etc). ``mobile.sniffer`` framework aims to provide generic interface that you can easily plug-in different mobile handset databases without need to change your code.

 Features
 --------